 Financial: We presently do not have financial support within social work for undergraduate students (except for a few very modest scholarships/awards).
 We are working hard to develop other mechanisms that could help fund our BSWs.

 Professional Behavior: We expect our current and prospective majors to exhibit professional behavior in all of their encounters with faculty, staff, and students.
 We also require professional written communications, including e-mails.

 The BSW is a two-year curriculum, which follows four sequential semesters, and includes a field internship experience that involves 16 hours per week, during regular weekday, daytime, business hours.
-Classes are offered days and evenings at both our Main and *Alpharetta campuses.
-We only start new BSW students in the fall semester.

 For additional information about the BSW program, please contact: